+2018

+APEX/ASTM

+LEVEL II

+Certified

-APEX/ASTM Sustainable Meeting Venue
+Apex/ASTM Sustainable Meeting Venues

-APEX/ASTM® standards for environmentally sustainable meetings are set by the Events Industry Council in partnership with the American Section of the International Association of Testing Materials.
-The designation consists of 9 certification categories including: Meeting Venue, Food and Beverage, Exhibits, Destination, and Audio/Visual.
-There are four levels of certification, with the fourth (IV) level being the highest.
-In January 2017, the DLCC earned Level II certification as an APEX/ ASTM Sustainable Meeting Venue.
-The DLCC is one of only ten convention centers in the world to have an APEX/ASTM certification of Level II or higher.
+APEX/ASTM® is composed of nine certification categories including: Meeting Venue, Food and Beverage, Exhibits, Destination, and Audio/Visual.
+The final rating for a venue is based on the points it receives which translate to four levels, with the fourth (IV) level of achievement being the highest.
+In January 2018, the DLCC earned Level II certification as an APEX/ASTM Sustainable Meeting Venue1.